This Surging Inflation Is Anything But Transitory

 We got the May Consumer Price (CPI) Index data last week.
 Once again, it came in hotter than expected.
-Peter Schiff broke down the data on his podcast and concluded that this surge of inflation is anything by transitory.
+In this article, we break down the data and show that this surge of inflation is anything by transitory.

 The projection was a 0.4% month-on-month jump in the CPI in May.
 The actual number came in at 0.6%.
 That’s 50% above expectation.

 And the headline number was a 5% year-on-year increase in prices.
 That hasn’t happened since 2008.

 The expectation for core inflation, factoring out more volatile food and energy prices, was for a gain of 0.4%.
 That number came in at up 0.7%.
 Year on year, core CPI was up 3.8%, the biggest increase since 1992.